 Pregnancy is an incredibly special time when the mother-child bond is as close as two humans can possibly be.
-This intense bond creates the deepest kind of human love a woman will ever experience in her life, and these strong feelings (not to mention amped-up hormones!) can lead to quite a bit of fear throughout pregnancy.
+This intense bond creates the deepest kind of human love a woman will ever experience in her life.
+However, these strong feelings (not to mention amped-up hormones!) can lead to quite a bit of anxiety during frightening pregnancy moments.

 But I am here to tell you – as a mom of both a baby up in heaven and a toddler in my arms – that worrying about every little thing, easy as it is to do, does not improve your baby’s chances of survival and health.
 This is not exactly breaking news, but we continue to do it anyway, don’t we?
 It is especially difficult for those who have experienced loss not to worry about their unborn child – and understandably so.

 I’m not trying to tell you everything is fine with your pregnancy regardless of your fears, because I can’t make that kind of promise.
 But I do know there are a lot of perfectly normal things that can happen in pregnancy that seem like problems.
-So I am going to share 4 of these common scares women have during pregnancy that often do not mean anything is wrong.
+So I am going to share four of these common frightening pregnancy situations expectant mamas can have.
+And, quite often, they do not mean anything is wrong.

-Note: None of the following statements are or should be construed as medical advice.
-ANYTIME you are concerned that there may be something wrong with your baby, consult your care provider.
+Please note that none of the following statements are or should be construed as medical advice.
+ANYTIME you are concerned that there may be something wrong with your baby, consult your care provider immediately.

 Early Pregnancy